teo-cozma/Craftsmen-on-the-web/README.md

     - The design trends (see old university notes)
     - Examples of actual platforms (Behance, Deviantart, Pinterest...) and how they work to showcase people's work and awareness of said work, or brand even.

-- [ ] link what's interesting and doable (with my current skillset) to the must-haves that need to be included :
+- [ ] Link what's interesting and doable (with my current skillset) to the must-haves that need to be included :
     - System of sessions (using Laravel) :
         - Registration (sign up) -> been there, done that, but not yet with Laravel
         - (Dis)connection (login, logout) -> see previous mention.
         - Lost password (click a link on the login page that will lead to another form that inludes this functionality) -> haven't done that myself, but pretty sure there's good documentation about that + a teammate with that experience.
-        - Different privileges
+        - Different privileges :
             - The welcome page, registration and login pages, and the static site (forum/feed, comments, articles, pictures) can be available to those who are not registered/logged in.
             - Commenting on different posts, articles, or images shared, creating, editing and deleting those comments or posts, these privileges are only accessible to those who are registered and logged in.
 How do I manage those sessions ?

-    - User interactions : comments, forum, chat, interactive maps... (there are more elements, but these to me seem the most doable, and comprehensive for the time being)
+    - User interactions : comments, forum, chat, interactive maps... (there are more elements, but these to me seem the most doable, and comprehensive for the time being).

-    - Using an API (this seems applicable in the case of creating posts and comments ; if there's another application, I need to research and find out now !)
+    - Using an API (this seems applicable in the case of creating posts and comments ; if there's another application, I need to research and find out now !).

 - [ ] The steps to take, technologies that will be used.
     - Welcome page (Crafts community, Craft your network, the artisanal workshop brought to a collective digital front, The artisan's digital workshop)